-Step Description Details 9 Apply accuracy factor ▼ The accuracy factor (as specified in Table A23 of Schedule A to the ESS Rule or as otherwise determined by another process published by the Scheme Administrator) that corresponds to the relative precision b of the energy savings estimate at a 90% confidence level must be applied. ▼ The relative precision of the energy savings estimate must take into account model uncertainty, input and output measurement uncertainty c , and where relevant, sampling uncertainty.
+Step Description Details 9 Apply accuracy factor The accuracy factor (as specified in Table A23 of Schedule A to the ESS Rule or as otherwise determined by another process published by the Scheme Administrator) that corresponds to the relative precision^b of the energy savings estimate at a 90% confidence level must be applied.
+The relative precision of the energy savings estimate must take into account model uncertainty, input and output measurement uncertainty^c, and where relevant, sampling uncertainty.
 Depending on the measurement frequency, the relative precision may also need to be adjusted for autocorrelation effects.
 10 Determine lifetime and decay factors The expected lifetime of the EUE determines the maximum time period for forward creation, to a maximum of ten years after the implementation date (or five years for RESAs previously created under PIAM). ▼ In addition, a decay factor is used to estimate the decay of the energy savings due to equipment degradation over its lifetime.
 Decay factors A decay factor can be estimated by either using a persistence model or specified default values from Table A16 of Schedule A to the ESS Rule.
-Persistence model ▼ If a persistence model is being applied, it must take into account: the business classification of the site (from Table A18 of Schedule A to the ESS Rule), if known and relevant the EUE type the operating hours (as determined by measurements) for the EUE, and typical ambient conditions for that site, including temperature, humidity and salinity. ▼ It also needs to: estimate the expected lifetime of the EUE in whole years estimate the decay factor for each future year within the maximum time period for forward creation, and be publicly accessible and accepted for use by the Scheme Administrator.
+Persistence model ▼ If a persistence model is being applied, it must take into account: the business classification of the site (from Table A18 of Schedule A to the ESS Rule), if known and relevant the EUE type the operating hours (as determined by measurements) for the EUE, and typical ambient conditions for that site, including temperature, humidity and salinity.
+It also needs to: estimate the expected lifetime of the EUE in whole years estimate the decay factor for each future year within the maximum time period for forward creation, and be publicly accessible and accepted for use by the Scheme Administrator.

-Step Description Details 11 Determine counted energy savings It is possible that energy savings may have already been claimed in relation to the implementation within the measurement boundary, in which case they must be identified and accounted for.
+Step Description Details Control of the Control of th 11 Determine counted energy savings It is possible that energy savings may have already been claimed in relation to the implementation within the measurement boundary, in which case they must be identified and accounted for (e.g. if the activity was initially implemented under the PIA method and then transitioned to the PIAM&V method).
+Counted energy savings cannot be used in respect of ESCs created from the implementation of another activity at the site.
 As this calculation is for the initial forward creation of certificates, ESCs must not have previously been created for the implementation under this RESA (or a corresponding scheme).
-Energy savings claimed in relation to the implementation, but not attributable to the RESA (eg, achieved under a different RESA or a corresponding scheme, or savings from activities for which the ACP is not accredited), must be discounted as other energy savings for the implementation.
-If isolation from the measurement boundary is not feasible, savings must be excluded by other methods, such as counted energy savings or non-routine adjustments.
+Energy savings claimed in relation to the implementation, but not attributable to the RESA (e.g. achieved under a different RESA or a corresponding scheme, or savings from activities for which the ACP is not accredited), must be isolated from the measurement boundary.
 12 Calculate energy savings The energy savings to be forward created over the maximum time period for forward creation are then calculated according to Equation 7A.1.

-&lt;sup>a The lower limit is calculated as the minimum of the measured values, minus 5% of difference between the minimum and maximum of the measured values.
+^a The lower limit is calculated as the minimum of the measured values, minus 5% of difference between the minimum and maximum of the measured values.
 The upper limit is calculated as the maximum of the measured values, plus 5% of difference between the minimum and maximum of the measured values.